 Harvested hay is a valuable product and necessary for supplemental feeding throughout Oregon.
-Learn about making hay, managing fields, testing, and storing hay.
+Learn about making hay, managing fields, and testing.

 Haymaking on the Westside - Reality indicates good quality hay can be produced on the west side of Washington (and OREGON) State with proper knowledge, skills, equipment, storage, and perhaps a bit of luck.
 Aside from luck, this publication provides insights on the other issues of west side hay production.